wheelercj/note-splitter/README.md

 * .pdf
 * .png

+## split_zettel.py
+Splits one or more zettels each into multiple zettels.
+The split happens based on a header level of your choice, and the copied contents are replaced with links to the new zettels.
+Each new zettel has a backlink.
+Before running this program, put the '#split' tag in each zettel you want to split so the program knows which zettels to split.
+In the original zettel, any tags above the chosen header level to split by will be copied into each of the new zettels (except '#split').
+The new zettels will be created in the same folder as their respective source zettel.

 ## check_media.py
-Searches the zettelkasten folder for broken media file links and unlinked media files.
+Searches the zettelkasten folder(s) for broken media file links and unlinked media files.
 Their names are displayed and the program assists you in choosing what to do with them.
-Also, any linked media files in a selected downloads folder will automatically be moved to the default zettelkasten assets folder (and their links in the zettelkasten will be updated).
+Also, any linked media files in any downloads folders chosen in settings will be automatically moved to the first assets folder chosen in settings (and their links in the zettels will be updated).

 ## move_media.py
 Moves media files from one folder to another, and automatically updates their links within the zettelkasten.